 UI/ UX design has come a long way in the last few decades.
-Not only that, there’s a lot of demand globally for experienced UI designers and UX designers.
+Not only that, there’s a lot of demand globally for experienced UI/ UX designers.
 And it’s but natural given that, while each profile has its own set of responsibilities, they still must work in tandem to design and create an efficient and easy-to-use final product, whether a website or an app, that offers the user a seamless and positive experience.
 The UX designer sees to a site or application’s UX elements (e.g., client-facing messaging and feel).
-These are then built on top of the components that the UI designer takes care of, that is, the UI design (e.g., technical, visuals and interactive elements).
+These are then built on top of the components that the UI designer takes care of, that is, the UI design (e.g., technical, visuals, and interactive elements).
 While these are basic explanations of each one’s role and responsibilities, let’s dive in and learn more about what they do as UI/ UX designers.

 What exactly does a UI designer do?

 A UI designer is in charge of taking care of a website or an app’s (which is the product) interface.
 This includes picking the right font or fonts and creating attractive visual elements.
 Ultimately, they must ensure that all the details on individual components or pages are visually striking and match the website or app’s end goals.
 Simply put, a UI designer takes care of the overall design and style of the product or service.

 Here are a few key things that a UI designer is responsible for:

 It’s crucial to build brands for businesses in every industry.
 This, in itself, is a primary component of UI design.
 This means that UI designers must create products and services that consistently match the brand’s objectives.

 What UI designers must take care of: